skienzmatishun/rippreport/content/p/threesome/index.md

 ---
-title: "THREESOME"
+title: THREESOME
 date: 2022-02-25
-thumbnail: "img/threesome.png"
+thumbnail: img/threesome.png
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Map outline of Spanish Fort, Alabama, highlighting a municipal corruption case involving its mayor"
 ---
 Baldwin County has 14 municipalities and at any given time several are embroiled in some sort of corruption, that they are pulling a blanket over.
 It truly is amazing how elected officials use the legal system to wash their dirty laundry.

 SPANISH FORT: